DonPhori/alx-higher_level_programming/0x00-python-hello_world/README.md

 When running python code from a shell script, it is imperative that I use the ( <<< ) sign, to tell the script from whichvariable I am referring to.

 When writing a python script, always include the #!/usr/bin/python3 path.
 The python command is not installed on my webterm, so the script needs to include this path for it to run.

+f strings are used for string formating, where I can insert a variable inside a placeholder. f string (formating string).